-Flows in these drainages are seasonal, probably consisting only of winter rainfall.
+Flows in these drainages are seasonal, probably consisting only of winter rainfalland periodic spillage from Rancho Seco Reservoir.
 The drainages were dry in April and May of 2001 during field surveys.
-Perennial flow in Clay Creek originates west of the project site where wastewater from the Ranch Seco Plant discharges into Clay Creek at a rate of 13 mgd.
+Perennial flow in Clay Creek usually originates west of the project site where wastewater from the Ranch Seco Plant discharges into Clay Creek at a rate of 13 mgd.
 The discharge contains stormwater, irrigation runoff, processed radioactive water, treated domestic wastewater from the power plant site, heating tower blowdown, and dilution water from the Folsom-South Canal.